ess-dmsc/event-formation-unit/dataformats/cncs2016/README.md

 filelist mode example:

-    > ./batchmode -r -s 7 -e 10
+    > ./batchmode -r runsfile.json -j runsobject -s 7 -e 10

 This will analyse runs 7 to 10, both inclusive.
-The definition of runs are in src/RawDataFiles.h.
-Output filenames are generated automatically and corresponds the the filename prefix for the run.
+The definition of runs are in the runsobject  of runsfile.json.
+Output filenames are generated automatically and corresponds the filename prefix or the individual runs.

 ### genpixids

-This program takes two inputs: an event file and a calibration file prefix.
+This program takes either one or three inputs depending on whether event file and calibration filename prefixes are identical or different.
 It then reads the event file and generates a binary file of voxel intensities.
 Typically something like this:

-    > ./genpixids  2016_07_13_beamOn_4p96A_.events 2016_07_13_beamOn_4p96A_
+    > ./genpixids  2016_07_13_beamOn_4p96A_.events testcalibrationfile voxeloutputfile
+or
+    > ./genpixids  2016_07_13_beamOn_4p96A_.

 a binary .vox file is generated.
+Either with the filename prefix from the second example or with the specified output filename from the first one.

 ### cncsread (obsolete)
 This utility is an (mostly) idenpendent parser of the multi grid data format.
 It can be used